MirelaI/flask_heroku_example/README.md

 ```
 No value defined!
 ```
 And that is correct.
-We definded our variables in `.env` which is hidden from git so Heroku has no idea about our newly defined variables.
-So this means we need to define our environment variables so the Heroku production environment, where our application is running.
+We definded our variables in `.env` which is hidden from `git`, so Heroku has no idea about our newly defined variables.
+This means that we need to define our environment variables so that Heroku production environment, where our application is running, knows about them.

-This is pretty simple, for every production environment varible you want to define or update you need to run from your terminal the following command, of course just replace the variable name and value:
+This is pretty simple, for every production environment varible that you want to define or update, you need to run from your terminal the following command, of course just replace the variable name and value:

 ```
 heroku config:set SOME_SECRET_KEY=Some value